Human trafficking in Mozambique: Organ trafficking

-Efforts to Combat Human Trafficking
+Efforts to combat human trafficking

-Prosecution
+Prosecution (2009)

 In September 2008, the government enacted a new comprehensive human trafficking law.
 The law prescribes penalties of 16 to 20 years' imprisonment for those recruiting or facilitating the exploitation of a person for purposes of prostitution, forced labor, slavery, or involuntary debt servitude; these penalties are sufficiently stringent and exceed those for other serious crimes.
 During 2009, the government again budgeted $360,000 to support enforcement of the law and for a second year did not allocate this funding to any government entity.
 Implementing regulations for the law have not been issued; without these regulations, the police were not generally in a position to arrest suspected trafficking offenders and conduct an investigation that could successfully support a court case.
 The government formed partnerships with NGO's to provide anti-trafficking seminars for new police officers throughout the country.
 Police reported arresting trafficking offenders and breaking up several trafficking schemes during the year, including the arrest of at least one suspected trafficking ringleader.
 In January 2010, police arrested a man in Beira for allegedly running a criminal ring involved in the sale of hard drugs and in sex trafficking.
 The media reported that the suspect had at least one police officer on her payroll.
 In March 2010, police arrested eight traffickers after being alerted by undercover journalists that the traffickers had offered to "sell" them several girls and women.
 Within weeks, all of the suspects were released on bail.
 Traffickers commonly bribed law enforcement officials to allow their movement of trafficking victims internally and across national borders into South Africa and Eswatini, sometimes without passports.
 There is no evidence of widespread government involvement in or tolerance of trafficking; however, there are known cases of government officials facilitating human trafficking.
 No officials have been investigated, detained, or prosecuted for complicity in trafficking crimes.
-For the first time, police began to keep statistics on trafficking victims; this data was not available at the time of publication.
+For the first time, police began to keep statistics on trafficking victims; this data was not available at the time of the publication of the US 2009 report.